machinekoder/pickit-docs/docs/examples/build-a-showcase-demo-with-a-m-camera-and-suction-cup.rst

 Build a showcase demo with a M-camera and suction cup
 =====================================================

-This article will guide you in setting up a simple showcase demo with Pick-it and a UR that you can show at trade fairs.
+This article will guide you in setting up a simple showcase demo with Pickit and a UR that you can show at trade fairs.
-For this demo a Pick-it M camera is used to detect round boxes of cheese in a bin.
+For this demo a Pickit M camera is used to detect round boxes of cheese in a bin.
 The parts are picked from the bin with a UR5 robot and a vacuum cup.
 A video of the end result can be seen below.